 I wish I could tell you chocolate syrup is the best product, but sadly it stains sheets, provides no lubrication at all, and looks horrible on your hips!
 Damn!
-Instead, truly natural products, either plant sourced water-based lubricants, or plant sourced oil-based lubricants are the healthiest to use, but pure dimethicone lube, or dimethicone mixed with water-based products may make shmirshkies and erlicks the happiest!
+Instead, truly natural products, either plant sourced water-based lubricants, or plant sourced oil-based lubricants are the healthiest to use, but pure dimethicone lube, or dimethicone mixed with water-based products may make you and your partner the happiest!

-Don’t let your sex life slip away –with a little lube and/or hormone replacement therapy (HRT), you and your partner can slip back IN, in no time!
+Don’t let your sex life slip away –with a little lube and/or hormone replacement therapy (HRT), and/or LET (Local Estrogen Therapy), and/ or a combo of all of these treatments, you and your partner can slip back IN, in no time!

-I did a little survey with some FOS (friends of shmirshky) and here are the favs I heard about:
+I did a little survey with some of the sisterhood and here are the favs I heard about:

 Gun Oil – comes water based and silicone based